outdreamer/build-a-cure-1/docs/specific_problem_analysis/knapsack.md

     - structure:

-      - valuable subsets (objects that are more valuable when combined)
+      - valuable subsets (objects that are more/less valuable when combined)

       - valuable matches of subsets (objects that fit with other subsets/objects in the bag shape)